Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons: The limit

 \subsection{Defect patterns outside a 2D disc}

+As an illustrative example, we first consider the limiting problem \eqref{zero_euler} on the complement of a disc.
 As $K\to\infty$, the domain, $E_K^C$, converges to the exterior of a disc, $D^C$.
-The Laplace equation in \eqref{zero_euler} can be easily solved on $D^C$.
-The conformal mapping from unit disc $D$ to exterior of disc $D^C$ is given by
+The conformal mapping from unit disc, $D$, to exterior of disc, $D^C$, is given by